 Foreclosure is a legal process that will begin in the event of property tax delinquency and any interest or penalties associated with your property tax bill.
 The tax sale process involves several steps, including public auction bidding that ends with the foreclosure sale of the home to the highest bidder.
 However, this doesn’t mean that you can’t get your home back after property tax foreclosure is complete.
 Here are some insights into your options from the American Finance & Investment Company, Inc. (AFIC) team, one of the leading property tax loan companies in Texas.

 Texas state law includes a right of redemption clause, which is good news for anyone who has lost their home as the result of a property tax foreclosure sale.

 The amounts and time period differ between states, but Texas has a fairly generous system.
 Generally speaking, you are allowed to buy back homestead properties and agricultural properties at any point up until 2 years after the date the deeds are filed with the county.
 Other properties have a far more limited period of 6 months.
 Once this period is over, you will no longer be able to take any legal action to get it back.

 There is no set amount that you will have to pay to get your home back.
-Instead, the amount is calculated based on several factors, including the sale price of the property, the fee to record the property deed, and the amount the new owner paid to cover outstanding property taxes as well as any accumulated penalties and interest.
+Instead, the amount is calculated based on several factors, including the property’s sale price, the fee to record the property deed, and the amount the new owner paid to cover outstanding property taxes and any accumulated penalties and interest.

 In addition, you will also need to pay a redemption premium of an additional 25% of the total amount as calculated above within the first year or 50% of this amount within the second year of the redemption period.